Naifen-Phoxidas/esx_thelostmc/README.md

 Add all the files to [esx] folder in the resources folder.

-Add the esx_thelostmcjob.sql file to the database.
+Add the esx_thelostmc.sql file to the database.

-Add this to server.cfg => start esx_thelostmcjob
+Add this to server.cfg => start esx_thelostmc

-Clean the Cache and start the Server.
+Clean the cache and start the Server.